-Once cooled, serve with my French Onion Dip if you desire, but these chips are perfect as is - with or without dip.
+Once cooled, serve with my French Onion Dip or my Cajun dipping sauce if you desire, but these chips are perfect as is - with or without dip.
 Enjoy your delightfully crisp air fryer potato chips!

 Store leftover air fryer potato chips in an airtight container, or plastic bag, in a cool and dry area.
 Your chips should remain fresh for about a week, but they’ll probably be long gone well before a week has passed!

 Freezing Air Fryer Potato Chips

 You can also freeze chips in a single layer on a baking sheet, then transfer to a plastic freezer storage bag.
 The chips may be a bit soggy when thawed, so return them to your preheated air fryer at 350°F (175°C) to re-crisp for a few minutes before serving.